Part V

 In lived terms, this is the capacity to pause, widen options, and choose a clean next step.
 In archetypal shorthand, this capacity resonates with the Sage’s Seat.

-Strengthening it through practice refines our capacity for conscious choice, aligning us with the Sage’s clarity.
+Strengthening it through practice refines our capacity for conscious choice, making pause, clarity, and cleaner action more available.

 The Hippocampus (The Memory Weaver)